alino93/DocumentScanner/README.md

 # DocumentScanner
 Automatic document scanner

-Crops, Warps and Transforms a document automatically.
+Crops, Warps and Transforms a document automatically using OpenCV contour detection.
 Put the image in the resources folder.

 ### Example: